iamr0b0tx/audio_files_api/README.md

 ```
 You can find out the path to your `python3` interpreter with the command `which python3`.

+2. Set up `.env` file by duplicating the `.example.env` file(and editing if required).

-2. Activate the environment and install dependencies. `<os-platform>` is a placeholder for windows/linux.
+3. Activate the environment and install dependencies. `<os-platform>` is a placeholder for windows/linux.
     - #### Linux
     ```
         source /path/to/venv/bin/activate